For Scientists

 Small molecule drug discovery is a process that integrates medicinal chemistry with other disciplines including cell biology and animal pharmacology.
 Successful drug optimization transforms a screening hit or tool compound to a drug candidate.
 This process requires parallel optimization of desired drug activity in preclinical disease, pharmacokinetic, and toxicological models.

-The medicinal chemistry core provides consultation and services spanning this process from small molecule library selection and sourcing to lead optimization and drug candidate selection.
-To maximize efficiency, experimental design and project management takes place within the Core and chemical synthesis is typically conducted at a network of preferred contract research organizations.
+The medicinal chemistry core provides consultation and services throughout the process, from small molecule library selection and sourcing to lead optimization and drug candidate selection.
+To maximize efficiency, experimental design, troubleshooting, and project management are performed within the Core, and chemical synthesis is typically conducted at a network of preferred contract research organizations.
+Depending on project complexity, these services can be conducted on a fee-for-service, percent effort plus costs, or collaborative basis.

 Our services include:

-- Custom synthesis of drugs and tool compounds
+• Custom synthesis of drugs and tool compounds selected by investigators

 Data Organization Collaboration Service